ROCm/amd_matrix_instruction_calculator/README.md

 K[2][31] = v0{50}.[31:28]
 ```

-Examples of Setting Modifiers in the AMD RDNA&trade; 3 Architecture
+Examples of Setting Modifiers in the AMD RDNA&trade; 3 and RDNA 4 Architectures
 -------------------------------------------------------------------------------------------------------
-AMD Radeon&trade; GPUs that use the RDNA 3 architecture allow setting modifier fields that change how the matrix multiplication instructions access data out of registers.
+AMD Radeon&trade; GPUs that use the RDNA 3 and RDNA 4 architecture allow setting modifier fields that change how the matrix multiplication instructions access data out of registers.
 Examples of using these fields, `OPSEL`, and `NEG`, are shown below.

 ### Example of Using the OPSEL Modifier to Change the C and D Matrix Storage in the AMD RDNA&trade; 3 Architecture